micahjones13/Sprint-Challenge--User-Interface/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

-    display: inline allows elements to be nested inside other elements without disrupting the content flow, while display: block; takes up as much space as their parents allow.
+    display: inline allows elements to be nested inside other elements without disrupting the content flow, while display: block; takes up as much space as their parents allow and tolerates no HTML elements next to it

 3. What are the 4 areas of the box model?